Key Takeaways:

 Statistics About Cocaine Use in America

 Statistics show that about 2.2 million people use cocaine regularly, with more than half -1.5 million people — meeting the diagnostic criteria for cocaine use disorder.
+Most people who develop cocaine use disorder experience significant withdrawal symptoms and require professional support to manage them safely.
 And while cocaine use has actually declined among American adults within the last 25 years, its use among adolescents is rising, as cocaine abuse remains a pressing problem.

 Some fast facts about cocaine: